-The lottery, or randomized waitlist ordering, will happen as soon as reasonably possible after the close of the Marketing Period at 11:59 PM on March 5.
-StuyTown will wait 7 to 10 business days to ensure all applications submitted by US Mail that are postmarked by March 5 are received.
-Under the supervision of the New York City Housing Development Corporation (HDC), StuyTown will take all paper applications to a location and will begin entering each paper applicant’s information.
+The lottery, or randomized waitlist ordering, will happen as soon as reasonably possible after the close of the Marketing Period at 11:59 PM on March 31, 2021.
+StuyTown will wait 7 to 10 business days to ensure all applications submitted by US Mail that are postmarked by March 31, 2021 are received.
+Under the supervision of the New York City Housing Development Corporation (HDC), StuyTown enters each paper applicant’s information into a database along with the online applications.
 This can take anywhere from a few hours to several weeks, depending on the number of paper applications received.
 Once all applications are entered, all paper and online applications will be simultaneously assigned a waitlist or log number using randomization software.
 The log number represents each application’s place on the waitlist.
 Applicant’s that apply online will receive their log # notification via email, those that apply by paper will receive notification by USPS mail.

 Applicants are not required to pay an application fee, but will be charged a non-refundable credit check fee at lease signing.
 Credit history is a common and important requirement implemented by building owners and can be the basis for denial for a unit.
 The credit approval criteria have been reviewed and approved by the New York City Housing Development Corporation (HDC).
 The fee may vary based on how many household members over the age of 18 are applying and will be based on the rates agreed to with HDC.